Damiris Dantas: Minnesota Lynx (2019–2023)

 Dantas showed up in 2020 for the Lynx as they played in the WNBA Bubble.
 Over the 22-game campaign, Dantas shot 44.3% from three-point on just over four attempts beyond the arc per game, cementing her spot as one of the WNBA's elite-shooting bigs.
 She finished the season with averages of 12.9 points, 6.1 rebounds, and 2.6 assists per game.
 Dantas and the Lynx agreed to a multi-year extension in September 2020 after she completed one of her best years in the WNBA.
 Coach Cheryl Reeve stated that, “Damiris has been such an important part of the Lynx culture since she first became a member of our organization in 2014...She has made great strides as a player over the last couple of years and remains an important element in our path forward.”

+In one of the final games of the 2021 season, Dantas suffered a Lisfranc injury in her right foot, forcing her to end her season early and undergo surgery.
+The extensive recovery time led to her developing a depression that led to lesser results and ultimately a nervous breakdown at the fifteenth game of the 2022 season.
+After discussing with Reeve, the coach agreed Dantas was not mentally well to continue playing, sidelining her to spend time with rest and psychological treatment.
+Dantas attended the Lynx training camp in 2023, ending up waived.
+To compensate her absence in the WNBA, Dantas led the Brazilian team to the 2023 FIBA Women's AmeriCup title and played in both Mexico for Fuerza Regia and Turkey for Ormanspor.

+Indiana Fever (2024–present)

+On February 1, 2024 Dantas signed a multi-year contract with the Indiana Fever.
+Dantas had to miss the opening week of training camp due to an issue with her visa and a family emergency.
+She returned to Indianapolis for the second week of camp, but a knee injury prevented her from training with the team.
+The Fever suspended her contract while she recovered from her injury.
+On June 25, 2024, the Fever activated Dantas.